|

 Historical and Political Outlook of Cambodia

 Cambodia is located south of the Mekong Delta in Southeast Asia, where Indian and Chinese cultures intersect.
 Funan was the first state known to be established in the Cambodian geography between the 1st and 6th centuries AD.
-The Angkor Empire, which reigned between the 9th and 15th centuries, is historically considered the most influential state established in the Khmer geography.
+The Angkor Empire, which reigned between the 9th and 15th centuries, was the most influential state established in the Khmer geography.

 Cambodia, which came under French rule in 1863, gained its independence in 1953.